RedHatNordicsSA/linux4win/content/lab4.md

 ![network setup details](images/interface_changedhcp.png)

 You can change from **DHCP** to **Manual** here and fill in your details.
-This is the primary ip of the server meaning that you will lose the cockpit connection when you press **Apply**.
+This is the primary ip of the server meaning that you will lose the web connection when you press **Apply**.
 So be thorough.
 For this exercise we are not going to change anything.
 So please press **Cancel** and then **Networking** in the menu bar on your left.

 ## Enable service openings in firewall